MJingv/gogogo/dic.md

 food
 ---

-- depression and anxiety are now been spoken about rightly in mean strean society
+- depression and anxiety are now been spoken about *readily* in *mainstream* society
-- this means that there are also a plent of researches that discuss how to deal with it when time are bad
+- this means that there are also a *plethora* of researches that discuss how to deal with it when times are bad
-- this can range from that grounded and science all the ways to the personary test when you taking it fast
+- this can range from that grounded in science all the ways to the *personal* *testimony* when taken as fact
 - so what actually works?
 - one of the more grounded theory is based on diet,not going on a diet , but what kind of food you eat
-- diet change aren't the curl but they can help with the syphtom of depression
+- *dietary* change aren't *cure* but they can help with the *symptoms* of depression
-- the diet recommandation have also very decross study
+- the dietary *recommendation* have also *various* *across* studies
-- but there were some similarly suggestions that rand your most of them
+- but there were some similarly suggestions that *ran* through most of them
 - let's take a look at those because eating smarter has never a bad thing
-- no1.healthy fat
+- no1.healthy *fats*
-- that's right,fat can't be healthy
+- that's right,fat can be healthy
-- this fat also have some fancy it name like omage sth or m t and p t
+- these fats also have *fancier*  names like *omega* sth or *monounsaturated*  and *polyunsaturated*
-- where you find them
+- where do you find them
-- look at fines,they have diet on fish and chick and cheese that low in the bad fat group
+- look at *Finns*,they have diet high in fish , chicken and cheese that's low in the bad fat group
-- they found this diet help to protect or prevent medical finish man from depressive syphytom
+- they found this diet help to protect or prevent *middle-aged* *Finnish* man from depressive *symptoms*
-- it's magic? no,it's influence reduction at least partly
+- it's magic? no,it's influence reduction at least *partially*
-- see the depression in the social with the infa activation of the mean system on the nerverous system
+- see, depression is *associated* with *inflammatory* *activation* of the *immune* system and that *wreaks* *havoc*  on the nervous system
-- what's fall of them that are ak sympythom like fatigue,or c,enter the depression has been shown to c sth too,so maybe wrong on sth
+- what *follower* *then*  are all *icky*  *symptoms* like fatigue,or *chronic*,*discomfort* *antidepressants* have been shown to *decrease* *inflammation* too,so maybe wrong on sth
-- other places you can manch on it good fast all by eating fish that have make it through on game been on point ,like samon tona and nacco
+- other places you can *munch* on these good fats by eating fish that have their omega-3 game on point ,like *salmon* * tuna* and *mackerel*
-- it's just start so deep feel like some social too
+- it's just us or do you feel like some *sushi*  too
-- if you're more on a vigen side of thing,avocado and nuts like wonas and peacan works too
+- if you're more on a *vegan* side of thing,avocado and nuts like *walnuts* and *pecans* works too
-- no2.plant your food and vegetable
+- no2.*plenty* of fruits and vegetables
-- so speaking like a avocado, food and vegetables generally do how produce the infulence and addition to preventing inventment as if they're very pretty sweet,foods and veges also have another secret weapon and the oxcident
+- so speaking of them avocado, *fruits* and vegetables generally do *help* *reduce* *inflammation* in addition to * providing*
+  *vitamins* as if they weren't *already*  pretty sweet,*fruits* and veges also have another secret weapon * antioxidants*
 - that's real term and real thing
-- keep watching was one
+- keep watching ,we'll *explain*
-- depression and anxiety cause ot stress ,that's stress like any evil entity has hatch man
+- depression and anxiety cause *oodles* of stress ,that's stress like any evil entity has *henchmen*
-- one of them is called o stress
+- one of them is called o *oxidative* stress
-- o stres will miss you up
+- *oxidative* stress will *mess* you up
-- it's a activity handle you body and ability to deep talk and repeal yourself and can actually change your brain structure
+- it's a activity handle you body and ability to *detox*  and repeal itself and can actually change your brain structure
-- it's also been link to other bodies like athames illness and multiple scolls
+- it's also been link to other *baddies* like *Alzheimer's* ALS and multiple *sclerosis*
 - so here's with food and veges super hero are coming
 - that's anti-oxident weapon nutrilize that hantch them anxiety
 - the hanchment causes the balance and anti-oxident restore the balance